-For those of you who have been out to lunch, here’s the deal: On Dec.
-1, 2016, the U.S. Department of Labor is changing the overtime exemption regulations.
+On Dec.
+1, 2016, the U.S. Department of Labor changed the overtime exemption regulations.
 The minimum salary threshold qualification to be exempt from eligibility for OT pay goes up from $23,660 to $47,476 – or from $455 a week to $913 a week.

-So if you have employees who are salaried and making somewhere between that $23k and $47k, they now will be covered under the Fair Labor Standards Act (FLSA) and can collect overtime for any hours they work over 40 per week.
-(Non-salaried/hourly employees who work over 40 hours have been and remain covered by the FLSA.)
+So if you have employees who are salaried and making somewhere between that $23k and $47k, they would now be covered under the Fair Labor Standards Act (FLSA) and could collect overtime for any hours they worked over 40 per week.
+(Non-salaried/hourly employees who work over 40 hours would continue to be covered by the FLSA.)

-The Department of Labor estimates that up to 4.2 million workers will become newly entitled to OT.
-We’re assuming you may have at least a few of these individuals working for you – perhaps as dispatcher or even as a salaried driver.
+The Department of Labor estimated that up to 4.2 million workers will become newly entitled to overtime pay, including perhaps dispatchers or even salaried drivers.

-If so, the Department of Labor recommends a few solutions for a business:
+If so, the Department of Labor recommended a few solutions for businesses:

 - Increase the salary of an employee to the new minimum threshold so he or she remains exempt.

-- Suck it up (our words, not theirs) and pay the OT, which is one and a half times the regular rate of pay.
+- Accept the changes and pay the overtime, which is one and a half times the regular rate of pay.

-- Reduce or eliminate any OT – this might involve hiring additional staff, which incurs its own additional costs in the form of training, any benefits like health insurance, etc.
+- Reduce or eliminate any overtime pay – this might involve hiring additional staff, which incurs its own additional costs in the form of training, any benefits like health insurance, etc.

 - Reduce the amount of pay allocated to base salary (provided the employee still earns at least the applicable hourly minimum of $7.25) and add pay to account for OT for any hours over 40 in a given week, to hold total weekly pay constant.

-The various exemptions and tests are quite lengthy; if you haven’t done so already, it’s highly recommended that you check out the FAQs on the Department of Labor website, and if you’re unsure about what any of this means or whether things are changing for your business, seek legal counsel – better to be safe than sorry and incur fines.
+The various exemptions and tests are quite lengthy; it’s highly recommended that you check out the FAQs on the Department of Labor website, and if you’re unsure about what any of this means, seek legal counsel – better to be safe than sorry and incur fines.

-Incorrect timesheets and extra OT can put a serious hurtin’ on a business’s bottom line – and for any business looking to improve profits margins (who isn’t), and especially for any business that will be affected by these new overtime regs, field service management software has the capabilities to eliminate timesheet fraud and high overtime costs.
+Incorrect timesheets and overpaid overtime can put a serious strain on a business’s bottom line for any business looking to improve profits margins.
+Field service management software has the capabilities to eliminate timesheet fraud and high overtime costs.

-Because all employees and vehicles are tracked, fleet managers and ops leaders can run reports on info like actual hours a vehicle is in operation, daily actual start and finish times, hours and days worked, and average daily hours and weekly totals.
-This report is generated with a few clicks of the mouse – and because it can be used as an electronic timesheet, it removes the possibility of any funny business with hours.
+Because all employees and vehicles are tracked, fleet managers and operations leaders can run reports on actual hours a vehicle is in operation, actual daily start and finish times, hours and days worked, and average daily hours and weekly totals, for example.
+This report is generated with a few clicks of the mouse, and because it can be used as an electronic timesheet, it removes the risk of inaccuracies, whether intentional or not.